 National Bank of Dubai

 While practically speaking this design perhaps doesn't make the most efficient use of space, yet as a project designed to make a statement this building is a roaring success.
-Its convex glass front captures and reflects the comings and goings of life along the Creek and it has become one of the most recognisable structures in Dubai.
+Its convex glass front captures and reflects the comings and goings of life along the Creek and it has become one of the most recognizable structures in Dubai.

 Mall of the Emirates